domRiddle/ASF/Management.md

 ### I run as `root` because ASF can't write to its files

 This means that you have wrongly configured permissions of the files ASF is trying to access.
-You should login as `root` account (either with `su` or `sudo -i`) and then **correct** the permissions by issuing `chown -hR 1000:1000 /path/to/ASF` command, substituting `1000:1000` with `UID` and `GID` that you'll run ASF under, and `/path/to/ASF` accordingly.
+You should login as `root` account (either with `su` or `sudo -i`) and then **correct** the permissions by issuing `chown -hR asf:asf /path/to/ASF` command, substituting `asf:asf` with the user that you'll run ASF under, and `/path/to/ASF` accordingly.
 If by any chance you're using custom `--path` telling ASF user to use the different directory, you should execute the same command again for that path as well.

 After doing that, you should no longer get any kind of issue related to ASF not being able to write over its own files, as you've just changed the owner of everything ASF is interested in to the user the ASF process will actually run under.